ASE A1 Engine Repair Practice Test

 Answer A is wrong.
-Both cylinder heads and engine blocks can be pinned or stitched without welding.
+Cylinder heads and engine blocks can be pinned or stitched without welding.
 Drill the holes using a bit that matches the bolts.
 These cracks usually reach into a coolant or oil jacket.
 Be sure to drill deep enough to repair the leak.

 Answer B is wrong.
 Pinning kits usually have the proper tap.
 If not, use a tap from your set; ream a ridge around the hole before inserting the bolt.

 Answer D is correct.
 Metal pinning is an acceptable method for repairing a cracked cylinder head or an engine block.
-Welding an engine block can be difficult due to high temperatures and special procedures implemented by professional welders.
+Welding an engine block can be difficult due to high temperatures and special procedures professional welders implement.

 72. Which of the following results in low oil pressure?